yuvalmargules/tutor/CONTRIBUTING.md

 ### MVC design
-Models - we will add new models into 'tutor/models.py' file.
+Models - we will add new models into 'tutor/models folder, one file for a model.
+We must do `vagrant halt` and then `vagrant up --provision` to keep the migrations synchronized.
-Views - we will add new views into 'tutor/templates' folder.
-We will use a layout as a base for all our templates.
+Views - we will add new views into 'tutor/templates' folder, one file for a view.
+We will use a layout, `templates/base.html` as a base for all our templates.
-Controllers - we will add controllers into 'tutor/controllers' folder.
+Controllers - we will add controllers into 'tutor/controllers' folder, one file for a controller.
+When helper controllers are needed, write them on the specific controller.
+Keep controllers short and doing one thing, use helper functions to achieve that.
-Routing - we will add new routes into 'tutor/routing.py' with a route function named '%desciption%_route'.
+Routing - we will add new routes into 'tutor/routes' folder, one file for a route.
+After that, we need to import the route on `run.py` file, using `from tutor.routes mport %YOUR_ROUTE_FILE_NAME%`.